repinel/repinel.github.io/blog/_posts/2016-04-25-fixtures-and-model-class.md

 categories:  rails ruby
 ---

 Ruby on Rails applications can be easily tested using fixtures to load the initial data.
-Each fixture filename would normally match the model name, and any exception to that rule would use the [`set_fixture_class`](https://api.rubyonrails.org/v5.2.3/classes/ActiveRecord/TestFixtures/ClassMethods.html#method-i-set_fixture_class) method to map the fixture and the model.
+Each fixture filename would normally match the model name, and any exception to that rule would use the [`set_fixture_class`][set_fixture_class] method to map the fixture and the model.

 The `set_fixture_class` solution works fine for testings, but it fails when seeding databases with `rails db:fixtures:load` (a.k.a `rake db:fixtures:load`).
 The mapping created by the method is only available to tests because it is defined directly into the tests Ruby code.
 Therefore the `db:fixtures:load` task cannot use it to load the fixtures.

-A solution has recently been [introduced to the Rails 5](https://github.com/rails/rails/pull/20574) and will allow the mapping to be done from the fixture file itself.
+A solution has recently been [introduced to the Rails 5][rails_issue_20574] and will allow the mapping to be done from the fixture file itself.
 The following case loads the `User` model from the `accounts` table:

 ~~~ruby
 # schema.rb